 It reminds me of my first new transciver, the TS 520s..same reliability... not all the bells and whistles of the more expensive radios but suits my CW lifestye!

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Kenwood TS-570DG.
+We collect prices paid by real hams over the years to help you estimate the value of a used Kenwood TS-570DG.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Kenwood TS-570DG might be around:
+Based on historic data, today's second-hand price of the Kenwood TS-570DG is around: